Ritthik/Coursera_Capstone/Data_sources.md

 From https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M we could create a database which was grouped by the postal code and listed all the neighborhoods according to the postal code: starting from M1A to M9Z.

-Then http://cocl.us/Geospatial_data allow us to add information regarding the latitude and longitude of each Postal code to our data frame.
+Then http://cocl.us/Geospatial_data allows us to add information regarding the latitude and longitude of each Postal code to our data frame.

 With FS, I can explore venues listed in a postal code by its geographical location and its approximate radius (approximated using its area).
 These venues are then categorized broadly into: